 Gluck et al in 1971 discovered that fetal lung maturity was found to be related to the surface active phospholipid lecithin.
 When compared with another phospholipid, sphingomyelin, the lecithin/ sphingomyelin ratio was found to be predictive of severe idiopathic respiratory distress syndrome.
 Ultrasound guidance was started to be employed in amniocentesis with reports from Jens Bang and Allen Northeved from Copenhagen in 1972, where they worked with Hans Hendrik Holm at the Gentofe Hospital, a center which became famous of interventional imaging.

 As early as 1967, and basing on the Vidoson, Hofmann and Hollander in Germany had discussed the importance of placental localization using ultrasound before amniocentesis.
 Jens Bang and Allen Northeved in Copenhagen described ultrasound-guided amniocentesis in 1972.
-Prior to the mid 1970s many of the genetic amniocentesis were done 'blind', ie the puncture site located merely by external palpation of the uterus in the abdomen.
-In the mid 1970s to mid 80s, amniocentesis was performed with the assistence of a static or realtime B-scan.
-A scan was first performed to locate a feasible pocket of amniotic fluid before a tap, the skin on top of that area was marked and the puncture was done without actually seeing the needle tip going into the fluid pocket.
-With improving resolution of the realtime scanners, a small number of centers had in the late 1970s started to perform amniocentesis with the simultaneous visualization of the puncture needle tip on the scanner monitor.
+In the mid 1970s to early 80s, genetic amniocentesis was largely performed under static B-scan ultrasound guidance.
+An ultrasound scan was performed to locate a feasible pocket of amniotic fluid before a tap, which was done basically without actually seeing the needle tip going into the fluid pocket.
+With the advent of real-time scanners, a small number of centers had in the late 1970s started to perform amniocentesis by simultaneously visualizing the puncture needle tip on the scanner monitor.
 One such pioneer was the Birnholz group at Harvard who used an early phased array for the purpose.
 Needle-guide adapters soon became available from ultrasound manufacturers which could be coupled to the linear array or phased array sector probes where the needle passed through a fixed path either parallel or at an angle to the ultrasonic beam.
 These were cumbersome to use however, particularly in a busy setting.
 They also had serious problem of keeping the equipment sterile.
 The adapters may also increase the risk of traumatisation as it did not allow for the 'desired' and sensitive placement of needles.